 Data collection and program outcomes continue to be a driving force behind the development of programs through the Community Services and Supports (CSS), Prevention and Early Intervention (PEI) and Workforce Education and Training (WET) plans.
-Wellness Advisory Councils, community forums and stakeholder meetings are just a few of the ways Tri-City has reached out to the community to request their input and insights into the current mental health needs and challenges of the people we serve.
+Community forums, stakeholder meetings and Wellness Collaboratives are just a few of the ways Tri-City has reached out to the community to request their input and insights into the current mental health needs and challenges of the people we serve.
 Each of these options are delivered in both English and Spanish, which is the identified threshold language for this area.